-To determine the net volume, calculate the home's interior volume (drywall to drywall floor to ceiling, wall to wall) minus volume taken up by interior walls and floor systems.
-A calculation must be submitted for certification.
+The net volume does not affect the results of the energy model and is not required for certification.
+It can be used as an indicator of how many mechanical air changes are provided for the building and can be a useful metric.
+If a calculation is done, determine the home's interior volume (drywall to drywall floor to ceiling, wall to wall) minus volume taken up by interior walls and floor systems.